IfeBusola263/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 * 3-print_numbers.c prints the numbers, from 0 to 9, followed by a new line.
 * 4-print_most_numbers.c prints the numbers, from 0 to 9, excluding 2 and 4 with newline
 * 6-print_line.c draws a straight line in the terminal
+* 7-print_diagonal.c draws a diagonal line on the terminal.